Music Psychology & Therapy: What Is The Psychology Of Music?

 While the study referenced above involved trained music therapists offering clinical treatment, some evidence indicates that simply listening to music can also help.
 The type of music may not matter as much as your own preference, so if you’re feeling anxious or depressed, listening to the songs and sounds you prefer may be a good way to find relief.

-What does appear to matter is the duration — while a single session might not make much difference, setting aside time every day or every week to enjoy your favorite tunes might reduce your symptoms.
+What does appear to matter is the duration — while a single session might not make much difference, setting aside time every day or every week to enjoy live music or your favorite recorded tunes might reduce your symptoms.
+Keep in mind that severe or persistent symptoms of any mental health condition may require professional support.

 Music can relieve pain